Heather B. Brock is a shareholder in the firm’s Labor and Employment Law Section and is also the Chief Diversity & Inclusion Officer (CDIO).

 When litigation is unavoidable, Heather aggressively, but cost-effectively, defends her clients before various state and federal courts and administrative agencies.

 Heather also assists clients with the difficult decisions that can arise from human resources activities, with an emphasis on risk management to prevent costly lawsuits.
 Companies frequently retain her to conduct on-site training seminars for managers on how to identify specific employment-related issues.
 She also provides onboarding training for new employees so that they fully understand the company’s expectations and obligations regarding employment law matters.
-She is also regularly retained to serve as outside general counsel to assist small to mid-size companies with management of their litigation risks and costs.
+She is also regularly retained to serve as outside general counsel to assist companies with management of their litigation risks and costs.

 - Managed a nationwide integration of employees when a healthcare client acquired its largest competitor, including addressing Workers Adjustment Retraining Notification Act requirements.
 While the integration involved layoffs in 30+ states, a proactive approach helped the client to avoid any follow-on employment claims.

 - Defended hospitality industry client in Department of Labor Wage and Hour complaint and obtained a finding of no wage and hour violations.